Manujitha98/Manujitha98/README.md

 - 👋 Hi, I’m @Manujitha98 AKA your friendly neighborhood web dev student
 - 👀 I’m interested in pretty much anything that tickels my fancy, from a sick website to some cool Chess Board AI o_o
 - 🌱 I’m currently learning ...
-JS / AJAX / React / PHP
+JS / AJAX / React / PHP and most recently, Machine Learning with Python and Keras.
 - 💞️ I’m looking to collaborate on ...
 Web-Application Projects!
 - 📫 How to reach me ... hmu on manujithaperera@gmail.com